 The other patient data story is her longitudinal record, or lack of it.
 Ideally, that should inform the interventions needed but it’s often unavailable.
 And that lack of a “single-lens” patient picture can impact the care she gets.
 Despite advances in EHRs, providers find it hard to tap the unstructured, often badly formatted clinical data, but they’re vital to every ICU patient.

 Robert Wachter (University of California–San Francisco’s Department of Medicine Chair) reminds us why this is hard work — developing smart, sharable data.
 Medical applications simply do not “read” and understand physicians’ EHR clinical notes.
 These are unstructured — neither searchable nor “insight-ready” when accessed.
-They need parsing with the right technology from the new Black Bag of analytics tools.
+They need to be broken down with the right technology from the new Black Bag of analytics tools.

-What if the ICU had that longitudinal care record, and it were usable (no interoperability issues)?
+What if the ICU had that longitudinal care record and it was usable (no interoperability issues)?
 That’s what NLP-driven platforms bring: They extract unstructured data from varied sources, make them interoperable and draw out smart data insights for clinicians.

 Robert Wachter has a question for us: Is NLP-enabled-data mining the “digital breakthrough we’ve been waiting for?”
 1 SyTrue CEO and Founder Kyle Silvestro has his answer: “We’ve helped teams transform into data-driven units.
 But with an NLP driven platform (SyTrue’s NLP OS ™), the outcomes improve dramatically.”

 NLP-driven platforms, in short, address the meaning in clinical notes.
-And, adds Silvestro, our platform “extract over 60% more usable data from EHRs and data warehouses than otherwise possible.”
+And, adds Silvestro, our platform “extracts over 60% more usable data from EHRs and data warehouses than otherwise possible.”

 For Silvestro, his key principle as he helps partners through their data transformation: Analytics stands or falls on the completeness and accuracy of data.
 To get the patient’s longitudinal record, they start at point of care.
-“If you get accurate data at the point of care, everything else becomes much easier,” adds Silvestro.
+“If you get accurate data at the point of care, everything else becomes much easier.”

 Why Black Bag Technologies are Different